 An Arbitrator and Mediator based in the UK, Eunice is currently a PhD Candidate at Canterbury Christchurch University, focusing on Investor-State disputes and International Trade Negotiations.
 She is a member of the Ghana Bar, a UK Solicitor-Advocate and a Council Member of the Law Society of England and Wales.
 With

 Sola Ephraim-Oluwanuga was called to the Nigerian Bar in 1986.
 He is the Head of Chambers of O.S Ephraim-Oluwanuga & Co (Legal Practitioners, Arbitrators & Notaries Public).
 Oluwanuga has acted as Arbitrator in various capacities in a number Disputes.
 Oluwanuga is a Fellow and Chartered Arbitrator of the Chartered Institute

 Retired Judge of the High Court of Tanzania (10 years as Judge), Advocate (17 years), Lecturer in Law, University of Dar es Salaam (10 years).
-Acted as Arbitrator in several domestic arbitrations and two international arbitrations.
+Acted as Arbitrator in several domestic arbitrations and four international arbitrations.
 Acted as counsel in several international and domestic arbitrations.
 Conducted various trainings and made

 I was born on the 28th of September 1974 to Edward and Victoria Elachi, indigenes of Okpoga Village in Okpokwu Local Government Area of Benue State, Nigeria.
 I had my early primary school education at Makurdi, Abuja, and finally Sagamu.
 I attended Mount Saint Gabriel’s Secondary School, Makurdi, and at